 The Lucky Ones

 We are the lucky ones.
-We have the luxury – the luxury to argue about our freedoms and the corresponding loss of the same because we are required to wear masks in public.
-All of us can downplay the impact or dangers of this virus.
-We can bicker about eating indoors in our favorite restaurants versus getting take-out to eat in the comfort of our homes.
+We have the luxury – the luxury to argue about our freedoms and the corresponding loss of the same.
 How lucky are we because we get to lament the last time we got to take a proper vacation versus a mere walk in the park?
-It is our privilege to complain about how difficult it is to miss a workout in a gym as opposed to a Zoom workout or how we really need to go to the theater, instead of watching a mere virtual event.

-We are lucky because we can choose to ignore that invisible class, the poorest of the poor, who have to risk death to survive.
+We are lucky because we can choose to ignore that invisible class, the poorest of the poor, who have to risk their safety to survive.
 After all, we work so hard for our money and we deserve to spoil ourselves, as they say.

-I, for one, thank my lucky stars that I am, at least in this sense, lucky in life.
+When I feel the onset of a dark moment, I, for one, try to thank my lucky stars.
+I try to remind myself that I am, at least in having choices and a set of freedoms, lucky in life.
 Do you feel the same about your life?